 I chose Osborne Clarke because it had a great reputation for being a friendly and supportive place to work, whilst also having an impressive client list.
 During my time at university and as a paralegal I had come across firms that had one of these attributes but not the other; Osborne Clarke strikes a really good balance of being top-performing whilst genuinely caring about its people.

 Your vacation scheme experience

 The vacation scheme was a really enjoyable experience.
-Everyone at the firm made an effort to get to know me and my fellow vac schemers and the firm put on lots of talks and events to help us experience the business as best we could.
+Everyone at the firm made an effort to get to know me and my fellow vac schemers, and alongside the work experience the firm put on lots of talks and events to help give us an insight into the various areas of the business.
 One noticeable thing compared to other schemes I had done was that I was given real work from live client matters, which was a great way find out the types of work the firm gets up to.